 Renowned chef and sadly, suicide victim Anthony Bourdain loved the fighting spirit of the notorious “Typhoid Mary” Mallon, an Irish immigrant.

-Anthony Bourdain was a hero to many, not just in the culinary world.
+Anthony Bourdain, who sadly took his life on June 7, 2018, was a hero to many, not just in the culinary world.
 His rasping wit, lack of pretense and refusal to take lucrative commercials deals endeared him to millions.

 But who did he look up to?
 Astonishingly, one of his heroes was Typhoid Mary, Mary Mallon the cook from Ireland who was a carrier of typhus disease.